qpdf/qpdf/manual/cli.rst

    :qpdf:ref:`--verbose`, additional information, including preferred file name, description, dates, and more are also displayed.
 The key is usually but not always equal to the file name and is needed by some of the other options.
 See also :ref:`attachments`.
+Note that this option displays dates in PDF timestamp syntax.
+When attachment information is included in json output (see :ref:`--json`), dates are shown in ISO-8601 format.

 .. qpdf:option:: --show-attachment=key